 An investigator, outside the service complained about, will be appointed to lead on the consideration of your complaint and prepare a written report for adjudication by a senior manager of the service.
 An independent person will usually be appointed as well to ensure the investigation is full and fair.
 The investigation and the response from the service should be completed and sent to you within 25-65 working days.
 If the complaint is not resolved at stage 2 you can ask for it to be considered at stage 3.

 A review panel should be held within 30 working days of your request for stage 3, to consider the adequacy of the stage 2 investigation and focus on achieving resolution where possible.
 You will be invited to attend.
 Following the review, the panel will produce a written report containing a brief summary of the representations heard and their recommendations for resolution.
 Within 15 working days of receiving the review panel's report, children’s services (usually the director) will consider the recommendations and send you a written response with any proposals that may be appropriate.

 What support is there to help you make a complaint?

 An advocate is someone who can help you to make a complaint and ensure your views are heard.
-There are various types of independent advocacy services (link opens in new window) available, depending on your needs.
+There are various types of independent advocacy services available, depending on your needs.
 Details can be found on our website.
-You can also seek information from Citizen’s Advice (link opens in new window), your local Councillor (link opens in new window) or MP (link opens in new window).
+You can also seek information from Citizen’s Advice, your local Councillor or MP.

 For a child or young person who wants to make a complaint about children’s social care services, we can organise an advocate on request.
 Alternatively, a child or young person can request an advocate.